 Wang Zhizhi has always had it somewhat hard.
 Of the three Chinese big men that defined the early 2000s; himself, Yao Ming and Mengke Bateer, it has been Wang that has had to endure the most nonsense (and that’s putting it politely) during his career.

-Then, and without any warning, Dallas picked him with the 36th pick in the 1999 NBA draft, having been encouraged to do so by Wang’s agent, Xia Sung, who had begun attempting to get prominent Chinese players to the NBA (Xia would also get Bateer drafted the following year).
+Then, and without any warning, Dallas picked him with the 36th pick in the 1999 NBA draft, having been encouraged to do so by Wang’s agent, Xia Sung.
 Shocked and unprepared, Bayi refused to release the player, who they knew was their only chance of stopping Yao, himself emerging as a young but unstoppable game-changer with the upstart Shanghai Sharks.

-The Rockets haggled and bickered with the Americans, only releasing their star big man after Wang had helped win the team another CBA title (fittingly, against Yao and the Sharks).
+The Rockets haggled and bickered with Dallas, only releasing their star big man after Wang had helped win the team another CBA title (fittingly, against Yao and the Sharks).
 Even then, the terms of his release by Bayi and the Chinese Basketball Association stipulated Wang had to return to take part in China’s National Games, a sort of March Madness for the Chinese provinces.
-By the time Wang had fulfilled all those obligations in 2002, his Dallas contract had essentially expired and a lack of extended playing time meant other NBA teams had little interest in the big man.
-The initially promise of Wang was over; drafted at 23, politicking by Chinese bureaucrats had cost him years of his career and the now twenty-six year old was destined to become an under-appreciated journeymen in the NBA.
+By the time Wang fulfilled all those obligations in 2002, his Dallas contract was essentially expired and a lack of extended playing time meant other NBA teams had little interest in the big man.
+The initially promise of Wang was over; drafted at 23, politicking by Chinese bureaucrats had cost him several years of his career and the center was destined to become an under-appreciated journeymen in the NBA.

 To add insult to injury, the same summer he left Dallas, another Texan team drafted Yao, Wang’s longstanding rival, with first overall pick in the NBA draft.
 Yao’s entry to the NBA was a lot smoother and much more heralded.
 In the meantime, Wang fumed in the shadows.

 The years that followed have been slow and uneventful.
 The Rockets, who are historically linked to the People’s Liberation Army (Bayi is a pun on ‘eight-one’ or August 1st, the founding date of the PLA), only field Chinese players and have struggled to compete in the league once other CBA teams began to bring in proven overseas talent.
-The only bright spot in all of this has been Wang, who loyally dragged his ailing body up and down the court for a team that has become an anachronism in modern basketball.
-When he retired last year, Wang was still averaging 17ppg and 6.3 rpg as a thirty-seven year old with a history of injury problems.
+The only bright spot in their terminal decline has been Wang, who loyally dragged his ailing body up and down the court for a team that has become an anachronism in modern basketball.
+Last year, Wang was still averaging 17ppg and 6.3 rpg as a thirty-seven year old with a history of injury problems.

 Last season was supposed to be his last.
 His body couldn’t take anymore and the sight of a broken Wang trying to lift his team did not make for pleasant viewing.
-The ride into the sunset couldn’t have been better scripted with Wang making his eighth consecutive CBA All-Star appearance infront of a roaring hometown Beijing crowd.
+The ride into the sunset couldn’t have been better scripted with Wang making his eighth consecutive CBA All-Star appearance in front of a roaring hometown crowd in Beijing.

 Bayi though, were not paying much attention to Wang’s wishes.
 The Rockets went 6-28 last season, the worst finish in their modern history.
-No longer the glamour team that young Chinese prospects dream of playing for and still bound by tradition not to sign foreigners, Bayi have nothing to save them or more importantly, keep the fans coming to games.
-The only option left is one born out a cynicism that few professional institutions would try to emulate; force Wang, their icon, their hero but ultimately their meal ticket to come out of retirement.
+No longer the glamour team that young Chinese prospects dreamt of playing for and still obliged not to sign foreigners, Bayi have nothing to save them.
+The only option left is one born out a cynicism that few professional institutions would try to emulate; force Wang, their icon, their hero but ultimately their meal ticket, to come out of retirement.

-In the West, Wang could justifiably tell his former team, one that essentially colluded with the league’s power brokers to control his livelihood, to shove it.
-China though is a different world, in which institutions have stronger cultural resonance– especially one like Bayi who are linked to the almost deified PLA.
+In American or Europe, Wang could justifiably tell his former team, one that colluded with the league’s power brokers to control his livelihood, where they could shove it.
+China, however, is a different world in which institutions have stronger cultural resonance– especially one like Bayi who are linked to the almost deified PLA.
 ‘If he is needed on the court, he will play’, an official from within the Communist Party National Committee is quoted as saying.
-Wang himself is reported to have conceded, ‘As a soldier [which Bayi players are technically considered], I must obey orders’.
+Wang himself is also reported to have conceded, ‘As a soldier [which Bayi players are technically considered], I must obey orders’.

 Thus Wang may soon be donning his old jersey again, seemingly against his wishes.
-This is in stark contrast to Yao, who watches the team he owns from his private box on gameday, is completing his university studies at Shanghai’s Jiao Tong University and still flies out to Houston with his young family.
+This is in stark contrast to Yao, who watches the team he owns from a private box on game day.
+The rest of Yao’s time is spent completing his university studies at Shanghai’s Jiao Tong University and flying out to Houston with his young family.

-At this stage, the talk of Wang’s obligated return are just anguished mutterings being played out across one of China’s sports website but its also a rumor that seems plausible given the previous histories of Bayi and CBA politics in general.
+At this stage, the talk of Wang’s obligated return are just anguished mutterings being played out across one of China’s sports website but it is also a rumor that seems plausible given the previous histories of Bayi and the CBA.
 Should he indeed come back, it would make for a jarring footnote to a career continually derailed by misplaced loyalties and the greed of others.

 Edit (20/11/2014): As expected, Bayi did bring Wang out of retirement.